A useful credit facility for small businesses

 Ultimately, Capital on Tap provides a valuable if slightly limited service.
 Small business owners will delight in the chance to apply for finance and a credit card, yet won’t have all of their banking needs met.
 However, that’s not the point of the company.
 They’re strictly lenders, and their no-nonsense approach to applications and fees is refreshing to see.

 Overall, their rates are reasonable, particularly if you know you can pay off your balance in full each month.
-They do charge for premium features, but many customers will manage without these.
+They do charge for a couple of premium features, but many customers will manage without these.